Bheem is a writer and scientist who has a graduate degree in pharmacology. He enjoys health, fitness, and sharing

 What Is Paper Chromatography?

-Paper chromatography is one of the types of chromatography procedures which runs on a piece of specialized paper.
+Paper chromatography is one of the types of chromatography procedures that runs on a piece of specialized paper.
 It is a planar chromatography system wherein a cellulose filter paper acts as a stationary phase on which the separation of compounds occurs.